open-telemetry/opentelemetry-operator/docs/api.md

 Ingress is used to specify how OpenTelemetry Collector is exposed.
+This functionality is only available if one of the valid modes is set.
+Valid modes are: deployment, daemonset and statefulset.

 <table>
     <thead>